-Describe the procedure to classify the burning material into suitable class and to extinguish it using the appropriat extinguishing medium.
+- Describe the procedure to classify the burning material into suitable class and extinguish it using the appropriate extinguishing medium.

-List and describe the basic techniques for entry into a fir. scene or a building on fire.
+- List and describe the basic techniques for entry into the fire. scene or a building on fire.

 Each lesson will introduce its own objectives.